Universal chaotic dynamics from Krylov space: Krylov complexity at early times

 with $\text{erf}(z)=(2/\sqrt \pi)\int_0^z e^{-t^2} dt$ the error function.
 Using the Ehrenfest theorem \eqref{Ehrenfest} and taking the double-time integral, we obtain a change of complexity of the form

 Asymptotically, we find

 Similarly, the $\partial_t C(t;\beta)\to0$ when $t\to\infty$ and then $C(t;\beta)$ saturates at late times.
-We compare the spectral complexity $C$ to the numerical Krylov complexity in Fig.~\ref{fig:SFFKCGUETFDbeta}.
+We compare the spectral complexity $C(t;\beta)$ to the change of the numerical Krylov complexity $\Delta K(t;\beta)=K(t;\beta)-K(0;\beta)$ in the right panel of Fig.~\ref{fig:SFFKCGUETFDbeta}.
 They have the same quadratic-to-linear growth behavior, but asymptote to different saturation values at late times.
+The initial value of Krylov complexity $K(0;\beta)$ also grows with the imaginary time $\beta$, as shown in the left panel of Fig.~\ref{fig:SFFKCGUETFDbeta}.